piratuks/typescript-tree-structure/CONTRIBUTING.md

-# Contributing to tree-structure
+# Contributing to typescript-tree-structure

-Thank you for considering contributing to tree-structure!
+Thank you for considering contributing to typescript-tree-structure!
 We appreciate the time and effort you dedicate to helping this project grow.

 ## Code of Conduct